 CCTV systems offer a range of advantages for strata communities, particularly in enhancing security.
 Firstly, they act as a strong deterrent against crime and vandalism.
 The visible presence of security cameras discourages potential offenders from knowing their actions are being monitored.

-Secondly, CCTV footage can be invaluable in identifying perpetrators if a crime does occur.
-Cameras can capture clear images of individuals involved, aiding police investigations and potentially leading to arrests.
-In addition, recorded footage can be used as evidence in legal proceedings, strengthening the case against offenders.
+Secondly, CCTV footage is crucial for identifying offenders when crimes occur.
+Cameras can capture clear images of those involved, supporting police investigations and potentially leading to arrests.
+Furthermore, this footage can be vital evidence in court, bolstering cases against criminals.

-Beyond these practical benefits, CCTV systems also significantly contribute to creating a general sense of security for residents.
-Knowing their building is under video surveillance provides peace of mind, especially for those living alone or with families.
-This sense of security can contribute to a more positive and comfortable living environment within the strata community.
+Beyond practical benefits, CCTV systems greatly enhance the overall sense of security for residents.
+Knowing their building is monitored offers peace of mind, particularly for those living alone or with families.
+This security can foster a more positive, comfortable environment in the strata community.

 Privacy Considerations for Strata CCTV Systems